kmalave/mybot/README.md

     $ cd tjbot/bootstrap && sudo sh bootstrap.sh

-Go to the `recipes/conversation` folder and install the dependencies.
+Go to the `recipes/mybot` folder and install the dependencies.

+    $ mkdir ../recipes/mybot
-    $ cd ../recipes/conversation
+    $ cd ../recipes/mybot
     $ npm install

-Create instances of the [Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html) and [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) services and note the authentication credentials.
+Create instances of the services listed in the config.default.js file and note the authentication credentials.

 Import the `workspace-mybot-generic.json` file into the Watson Conversation service and note the workspace ID.